One smart move can help protect your family and enhance your investment portfolio

-According to an independent study by Ibbotson Associates, a leading authority on asset allocation and capital market expectations, a portfolio that includes permanent life insurance from New York Life Insurance Company has higher estimated expected returns and lower risk than a portfolio without life insurance1.
+According to an independent study by Ibbotson Associates, a leading authority on asset allocation and capital market expectations, a portfolio that includes permament life insurance from New York Life Insurance Company can potentially have higher expected returns and potentially lower risk than a portfolio without life insurance.1

 Fixed income is an essential part of any asset allocation strategy, and the cash value of a whole life insurance policy can be considered part of this asset class.
 “With all the uncertainty and volatility of the economy, it makes sense to put some of your money into a product that provides death benefit for your family, has a guaranteed cash value accumulation and can help diversify your portfolio away from some of the interest rate risk that can be found in the fixed income markets,2” explains Mark Scozzafava, a product manager with New York Life.

 “Because of New York Life’s high rating for financial strength and dividends smoothing process—which takes into account past dividend performance as well as current earnings in determining dividends—we’re able to provide greater estimated expected returns and less volatility than other fixed income investments in your portfolio,” Scozzafava adds.

 New York Life Whole Life insurance also provides you with a number of benefits that you won’t necessarily find in other financial products.

 - Guaranteed death benefit

 - The potential to earn dividends (which are not guaranteed)

 - A level premium guaranteed never to increase